CLadder: Assessing Causal Reasoning in Language Models: Composing the Dataset

 Using these elements, we first verbalize the causal graph by iterating through each node and its outgoing edges, using the template ``$\bm{t}$ has a direct effect on $\CH(\bm{t}$).'', where $\CH(\cdot)$ denotes the set of direct effects (children) of a variable.
 Then, for the available data $\bm{d}$, we verbalize each conditional probability by ``For $v_{\mathrm{attr}}(\bm{t}_m=i)$, the probability of $v_{\mathrm{noun}}(\bm{t}_n=1)$ is $p$.'', and each marginal probability by ``The overall probability of $v_{\mathrm{attr}}(\bm{t}=1)$ is $p$.''
 Note that our distributions are Bernoulli, so it is adequate to just introduce the parameter $p$, which is the likelihood of $\bm{t}=1$.
 For example, we generate sentences such as ``The overall probability of recovery is 60\%.'' and ``For patients who have small kidney stones, the probability of recovery is 70\%.''
 Finally, for the query $\bm{q}$, we instantiate each query type in our dataset following our question templates in \cref{appd:query} such that the questions can always be answered with ``yes'' or ``no''.

 \paragraph{Generating the Explanations.}

 Apart from the question-answer pairs, we also generate the step-by-step explanations.
 Our goal is to provide all intermediate reasoning steps a student of causal inference would use to answer the questions, so that each necessary subskill necessary for causal inference can be evaluated individually.
-We identify the following five subskills: \stepone{} causal graph extraction; \steptwo{} correctly interpreting the query type; \stepthree{} finding the estimand; \stepfour{} semantic parsing to compile the available data; and \stepfive{} evaluating the estimand to solve the query, as in the colored boxes in~\cref{fig:question_example}.
-Our explanation $\bm{e}$ verbalizes all the elements \stepone{}-\stepfive{} as sequential steps using our template in~\cref{appd:expl}.
+We identify the following six subskills: \stepone{} causal graph extraction; \steptwo{} correct query type interpretation; \stepthree{} symbolic formalization of the query; \stepfour{} semantic parsing to compile the available data; \stepfive{} estimand derivation; and \stepsix{} arithmetic calculation to solve the estimand, as in the colored boxes in~\cref{fig:question_example}.
+Our explanation $\bm{e}$ verbalizes all the elements \stepone{}-\stepsix{} as sequential steps using our template in~\cref{appd:expl}.